Countertop Calculator

 When should I use the Countertop Calculator?

 Use it when your task matches one of these common needs: Estimate countertop square footage for a kitchen or vanity.
 Add backsplash area when the backsplash uses the same material.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Countertop Calculator doing with my inputs?

-In plain language: The calculator converts depth and backsplash height to feet, finds top area plus backsplash area, subtracts cutouts, adds waste, and multiplies by price when entered.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator converts depth and backsplash height to feet, multiplies each run by its depth, adds backsplash area, subtracts known cutouts, adds waste, and multiplies by price when entered.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Countertop Calculator inputs mean?

-Length: the total countertop run length in feet.
-Depth: front-to-back countertop depth in inches.
-Backsplash: optional backsplash length and height added to the square footage.
-Cutouts: sink or cooktop areas subtracted before waste when you know them.
+Run length: the combined straight countertop runs in feet.
+Add matching-depth L-shape sections together, or estimate different depths separately.
+Depth: finished front-to-wall countertop depth in inches, including overhang when it is part of the top.
+Backsplash: optional backsplash run length and height added to the square footage.
+Cutouts: sink or cooktop areas subtracted before waste when you know them, while remembering labor charges usually remain.

 How should I read the Countertop Calculator answer?